Dharani-Sundharam/railway-system/RENDER_DEPLOYMENT.md

-# Railway System Deployment on Render (Free Tier + SQLite)
+# Railway System Deployment on Render (Unified + Free Tier + SQLite)

-This guide will help you deploy the Indian Railways Track Fittings Management System on Render.com using the **FREE TIER** with SQLite database.
+This guide will help you deploy the Indian Railways Track Fittings Management System on Render.com as a **UNIFIED APPLICATION** using the **FREE TIER** with SQLite database.

 ## 🚀 Prerequisites